Best Practices for Vet Practices

-- Make sure you have the in case you need to consult with them.
+- Make sure you have the numbers handy in case you need to consult with them.

 - Institute appropriate cleaning and disinfection of communal surfaces.
 A list of Environmental Protection Agency (EPA) certified products but always pay attention to contact time.

 - Encourage staff hygiene (frequent handwashing).

 - Prohibit sick or febrile staff from working in your clinic.
 Staff members with symptoms of COVID-19 should self-quarantine and not be allowed to work for 14 days.

 - Likewise, if a staff member has traveled to an area with widespread transmission, consult with your local health department about any restrictions on the person returning to work.

 - It is recommended that people infected with COVID-19 avoid contact with their pets, including petting, snuggling, being kissed or licked and sharing food.
 Another person in the household should feed and care for the pet.
 If the ill person must provide the care, the person should wear a mask and wash hands before and after interacting with the pet.

 - As a reminder, at this time, the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) say there is no evidence and low risk that companion animals, including pets, can spread COVID-19.
 However, as with any disease, it’s always a good idea to wash your hands after being around animals.

 Advice on Delivering Veterinary Care During the COVID-19 Outbreak